UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 47.5 points in four of nine games this season.
+- UTEP and its opponents have combined to score more than 47 points in four of nine games this season.

-- Rice's games have gone over 47.5 points in eight of 10 chances this season.

-- Saturday's over/under is 4.1 points higher than the combined 43.4 PPG average of the two teams.

-- The 59.2 points per game these two squads have allowed their opponents to score this season are 11.7 more than the 47.5 over/under in this contest.
+- The two teams combine to average 43.4 points per game, 3.6 less than the over/under in this contest.

-- The Miners and their opponents have scored an average of 52.7 points per game in 2021, 5.2 more than Saturday's total.
+- This contest's total is 12.2 points lower than the 59.2 these two squads combine to give up per game in 2021.

+- The average total in Miners games this season is 52.7, 5.7 points above Saturday's total of 47.

-- The 47.5-point total for this game is 4.4 points below the 51.9 points per game average total in Owls games this season.
+- The 51.9 PPG average total in Owls games this season is 4.9 points more than this game's over/under.

 UTEP Stats and Trends

+- UTEP has six wins against the spread in 10 games this year.

-- The Miners have been favored by 10 points or more once this season and covered the spread.
+- The Miners covered the spread in their only game when favored by 10 points or more.

-- UTEP's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Miners have turned the ball over three more times (18 total) than the Owls have forced a turnover (15) this season.